valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 string in a module command before the string is potentially available to other threads is generally safe.

-Currently, Redis may also automatically trim retained strings when a module command returns.
+Currently, Valkey may also automatically trim retained strings when a module command returns.
 However, doing this explicitly should still be a preferred option:

-1. Future versions of Redis may abandon auto-trimming.
+1. Future versions of Valkey may abandon auto-trimming.
 2. Auto-trimming as currently implemented is *not thread safe*.
    A background thread manipulating a recently retained string may end up in a race condition with the auto-trim, which could result with